JARVIS1069/CodeAlpha_Tasks/README.md

 It Utilizes machine learning algorithms such as:

-Logistic Regression
+1.Logistic Regression

-Decision Trees
+2.Decision Trees

-k-Nearest Neighbors (k-NN)
+3.k-Nearest Neighbors (k-NN)

-Support Vector Machines (SVM)
+4.Support Vector Machines (SVM)

-Random Forest
+5.Random Forest

 Model Evaluation : Metrics such as accuracy, precision, recall, and F1-score are used to compare the performance of models.
 Interactive Predictions: A script or web interface allows users to input features and get real-time predictions of flower species.